Flopping a Flush in Texas Hold'em — Exact Probability

 How often does a flush draw complete by the river?

-Flopping a backdoor flush draw (one card of your suit on flop) is 41.6%.
-Completing the backdoor flush by the river requires both the turn AND the river to be your suit: (10/47) × (9/46) = 4.16%.
-Backdoor flushes add about 4% equity to marginal hands and can swing close pot-odds decisions.
+Flopping a backdoor flush draw (exactly one card of your suit on the flop) happens 41.6% of the time with suited hole cards.
+Completing the backdoor flush requires both the turn AND river to be your suit: (10/47) × (9/46) = 4.16%.
+Backdoor flushes add approximately 4% equity to marginal hands — enough to swing close pot-odds decisions, but rarely a primary reason to continue in a pot.

 Related Guides